MicrosoftDocs/entra-docs/docs/id-governance/deploy-access-reviews.md

 ## Plan access reviews for applications

-When you review access to an application, you're reviewing the access for employees and external identities to the information and data within the application.
+When you review everyone assigned to application, you're reviewing the users, including employees and external identities, who can authenticate to that application using their Entra ID identity.
 Choose to review an application when you need to know who has access to a specific application, instead of an access package or a group.

 Plan reviews for applications in the following scenarios when: